 The deadline, as measured from the trading location, for a response to be

-received once a bid request is sent is 120 to 300 ms (check the
+received once a bid request is sent ranges from 80 to 1000 ms, depending on

-Google recommends that RTB buyers receiving a large volume of requests set up peering arrangements with us to reduce latency and latency volatility.
+Google recommends that RTB buyers receiving a large volume of requests set up peering requests with us to reduce latency and latency volatility.

 We peer with any network as long as they meet Google's technical requirements, like having a public ASN.
 See the technical requirements for more details.
 Note that the traffic requirement is waived for RTB clients.
 See Google's Peering Policy for additional information.